jeremydcherry/jeremydcherry.github.io/content/brands.md

 ---

-An ardent thank you to my faithful colleagues at [Journey Group](https://journeygroup.com) who helped me put the wisdom learned from them into words.
+A heartfelt thank you to my faithful colleagues at [Journey Group](https://journeygroup.com) who helped me put the wisdom I learned from them into words.